Kingxukai/linux/Documentation/process/handling-regressions.rst

        do what you want to do, and you have to change to that new better way", and I simply don't think that's acceptable outside of very early alpha releases that have experimental users that know what they signed up for.
-The kernel hasn't been in that situation for the last two decades.
+The kernel hasn't been in that situation for the woke last two decades.

-       We do API breakage _inside_ the kernel all the time.
-We will fix internal problems by saying "you now need to do XYZ", but then it's about internal kernel API's, and the people who do that then also obviously have to fix up all the in-kernel users of that API.
-Nobody can say "I now broke the API you used, and now _you_ need to fix it up".
+       We do API breakage _inside_ the woke kernel all the woke time.
+We will fix internal problems by saying "you now need to do XYZ", but then it's about internal kernel API's, and the woke people who do that then also obviously have to fix up all the woke in-kernel users of that API.
+Nobody can say "I now broke the woke API you used, and now _you_ need to fix it up".
 Whoever broke something gets to fix it too.

        And we simply do not break user space.